 Anorectal malformations are defects that occur during the fifth to seventh week of fetal development.
-With these defects, the anus (opening at the end of the large intestine through which stool passes) and the rectum (area of the large intestine just above the anus) do not develop properly.
-The exact cause is unknown.
+With these defects, the anus and the rectum do not develop properly.
+The anus is the opening at the end of the large intestine through which stool passes to leave the body.
+The rectum is area of the large intestine located just above the anus.
+The exact cause of anorectal malformations is unknown.

-Normally, during a bowel movement stool passes from the large intestine to the rectum and then to the anus.
-Nerves in the anal canal help us sense the need for a bowel movement and also stimulate muscle activity.
+Normally, stool passes from the large intestine to the rectum and then to the anus.
+Nerves in the anal canal help us sense the need for a bowel movement and stimulate muscle activity.
 Muscles in this area help control when we have a bowel movement.

-With an anorectal malformation, any of the following abnormalities can occur:
+With an anorectal malformation, any of the following problems can occur:

-Approximately 1 in 5,000 children are born with anorectal malformation.
+Approximately one in 5,000 children are born with an anorectal malformation.
 It occurs slightly more often in males than in females.
-The best outcomes are achieved when immediate and correct diagnosis and treatment of the disorder are made at the time of birth.
+This disorder should be immediately diagnosed at birth and correctly treated to achieve the best outcomes.

-Depending on the type and severity of the anorectal malformation, a number of problems can occur:
+Depending on the type and severity of the anorectal malformation, several problems can occur:

-Approximately 50 percent of babies with anorectal malformations have other abnormalities.
+About 50% of babies with anorectal malformations have other medical conditions.
 These commonly include:

-When a baby is born, the physician performs a thorough physical examination that includes seeing if the anus is open and in the proper position.
-A number of diagnostic tests might also be done to further evaluate a problem and to determine whether other abnormalities are present:
+When a baby is born, the doctor performs a thorough physical exam to check if the anus is open and in the proper position.
+Tests may also be done to further evaluate a problem and to determine whether other problems are present:

-Treatment recommendations will depend on the type of anorectal malformation, the presence and type of associated abnormalities, and the child’s overall health.
+Treatment recommendations will depend on the type of anorectal malformation, the presence and type of other health problems, and the child's overall health.
 However, most infants with an anorectal malformation will require surgery.

-Newborn boys and girls diagnosed with anorectal malformations without a fistula will require one or more operations to correct the malformation.
-An operation to create a colostomy is usually performed initially.
-This surgical procedure creates a stoma, an opening on the abdomen through which the waste passes.
+Newborns diagnosed with anorectal malformations may require one or more operations to correct the malformation.
+Surgeons usually perform surgery to create a colostomy initially.
+This surgical procedure creates a stoma, an opening on the abdomen through which stool passes.

 With a colostomy, the large intestine is divided into two sections, and the ends of the intestine are brought through small openings on the abdominal wall.

-Nursing staff and Colorectal program staff who work with the baby’s surgeon will help parents learn how to take care of the colostomy, and will help them make the transition from the hospital to home.
-Local and national support groups may also be very helpful at this time.
-Ask the surgeon or nurse for resources available.
+Our care team will help parents learn how to take care of the colostomy, and will help them make the transition from the hospital to home.
+Local and national support groups may also be very helpful.
+Ask your surgeon or nurse for resources that are available.